Surrogacy in Canada: Criticism of international surrogacy in Canada

 Further critics revolve around fears for Canadian surrogates who are left with the child if internationally intended parent(s) back out of the surrogacy agreement.

 Notable case

-In 2011, Cathleen Hachey, a New Brunswick, agreed to be a surrogate for a British couple; however, three months before the due date of the twins, the intended parents split up and decided to back out of the agreement.
+In 2011, Cathleen Hachey, a New Brunswick woman, agreed to be a surrogate for a British couple; however, three months before the due date of the twins, the intended parents split up and decided to back out of the agreement.
 While Hachey was legally responsible for the children as she had been the egg donor, she was able to find an adoptive family; this case increased concerns surrounding international surrogacy.